mangeshvir/Motion-Prediction-2024/README.md

 --> The goal of this project is to forecast the trajectory of an ego vehicle depending on the objects in its immediate environment such as cars, pedestrians, motorbikes or bicycles.

-- **Libraries** - Numpy, PyTorch, PyTorch Lightening, Scikit learn, Pandas, MatplotLib, Plotly
+- **Libraries** - Pandas, PyTorch, PyTorch Lightening, Scikit learn.

 - **Language** - Python